yo-main/vif/docs/src/architecture.md

 # Compiler

-Zeus is a dynamic language.
+Vif is a dynamic language.

 It has a compiler that tries to do as much as possible as a way to reduce things to be done on runtime.
 Like any compilers goal, I guess.